Close button

 Contacts

-Contact management plays a crucial role in event organization.
-In this article we will explain the main features of contact management in Oniva, from creating individual contacts to organizing contact groups.
+Contact management plays a crucial role in event organisation.
+In this article we will explain the main features of contact management in Oniva, from creating individual contacts to organising contact groups.

 Screenshot of contacts in Oniva